-Special prices for nurses & AHPs to attend The Digital ILC 2020
+Special prices for nurses & AHPs to attend Digital ILC 2020 on demand

 EASL recognises the role of nurses and allied health professionals (AHPs) in leading initiatives to improve education, standards, and ultimately the care for patients with liver disease.

-This is why we are offering special registration fees for nurses at The Digital International Liver Congress™ 2020.
+This is why we are offering special registration fees for nurses for on demand The Digital International Liver Congress™ 2020.